 The human papillomavirus (HPV) is a common infection affecting about 1 in 4 people in the United States.

-The virus, which spreads through skin-to-skin or other intimate contact, will often go away on its own, although certain strains can cause cervical cancer.
+The virus, which spreads through skin-to-skin or other intimate contact (like direct sexual contact, including vaginal, anal, or oral sex), will often go away on its own.
+But certain strains can cause cervical cancer.

 At this time, there isn’t a cure for HPV, though its symptoms can be treated.
 Some types of HPV go away on their own.

-Genital warts on women typically occur on the vulva, but could also appear inside the vagina or on the cervix.
-On men, they appear on the penis and scrotum.
+Genital warts on people with vaginas typically occur on the vulva but could also appear inside the vagina or on the cervix.
+In penis-owners, they appear on the penis and scrotum.

-Both men and women can have genital warts around the anus.
+People with vaginas and penises can have genital warts around the anus.

 Although genital warts may be the first type of wart to come to mind, this isn’t always the case.
 You may also experience: